County Guide

 • State: Colorado

-• Primary court system: Denver District Court (felony, civil, family, probate); Denver County Court (misdemeanors, civil under $25,000)
+• Primary courts: Denver District Court (felony, civil, family, probate); Denver County Court (misdemeanors, traffic, civil under $25,000)

 How record searches work in Denver County